﷽

 ...establish prayer and do not be of those who associate others with Allah (31) [Ar Rum 30:31]

-Remember, Salah is one of the pillar of Islam, so if you don't pray you should worry that the building is without one of its pillar and it will collapse eventually
+Remember, Salah is a job.
+You have to do it there is no if and buts.
+You can say that I can't find Khushu/concentration.
+There is not one place where it is mentioned that Salah without Khushu is not accepted.
+It is one of the pillars of Islam, so if you don't pray you should worry that the building is without one of its pillars and it will collapse eventually.

 Comments